Elizabeth Vargas: Alcoholism

-Vargas' battle with alcohol stemmed from her anxiety rooted in her childhood after witnessing her father join the Vietnam War and subsequently suffering daily panic attacks; her anxiety only intensified throughout her life after she was told early on that it would be in her best interest to hide her anxiety to avoid appearing weak.
-Her struggle culminated during a family vacation in 2012 when she realized she needed help.
-After seeking treatment in Utah and departing prematurely, she eventually relapsed.
-On November 6, 2013, ABC confirmed a New York Daily News story that Vargas was undergoing treatment for alcoholism.
+Vargas's lifelong battle with alcohol stemmed from anxiety rooted in her childhood.
+After her father joined the Vietnam War, she began suffering daily panic attacks.
+She was told early on that she should hide her anxiety to avoid appearing weak, but this only intensified the problem and her addiction to alcohol.
+During a family vacation in 2012, she realized she needed help.
+She sought treatment in Utah, but departed prematurely and eventually relapsed.

+On November 6, 2013, ABC confirmed a New York Daily News story that Vargas was undergoing treatment for alcoholism in Tennessee.
 "I am dealing with addiction," Vargas said.
-After her second rehab admission, on January 24, 2014, Vargas described herself as an alcoholic.
-Vargas underwent rehabilitation for alcoholism in 2014 for a third time shortly before she and Marc Cohn divorced.
+Once again, Vargas left rehab too soon but quickly realized it was a mistake.
+Within a week, she returned for treatment for a third time.
+Shortly after coming home, she and husband Marc Cohn divorced.

+On January 24, 2014, Vargas described herself as an alcoholic.
+Over the next few years, she wrote Between Breaths: A Memoir of Panic and Addiction.
+Her book was published by Grand Central Publishing on September 13, 2016, and became an instant New York Times and USA Today best-seller.

 In 2018, NBC News reported that Vargas had been sober since 2014.

-In 2016, Vargas wrote a memoir, Between Breaths: A Memoir of Panic and Addiction.
-It was published by Grand Central Publishing on September 13 and became an instant The New York Times and USA Today best-seller.